kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

 ## Additional AS role

-When using LeafOperationIntents, the AS gains the additional role of having to identify other members in a group that are associated with the sender of a LeafOperationIntent.
+When using LeafOperationIntents, the AS gains the additional role of having to identify other members in a group that are _associated_ with the sender of a LeafOperationIntent.
+The sole purpose of association in this document is to determine whether other clients should be removed when a given client communicates its intent to leave a group.
+In most cases, association is determined by Credentials of the individual group members.

-The association could, for example, be that multiple clients belong to the same user.
-In most cases, the association will be determined by Credentials of the individual group members.
+A set of clients could, for example, be considered associated if all clients belong to the same user.

 # Security Considerations